-- 4.65 The SAC supports tidal and estuarine habitats, including mudflats, sandflats, Atlantic salt meadows and estuarine habitat.
+- 4.63 The SAC supports tidal and estuarine habitats, including mudflats, sandflats, Atlantic salt meadows and estuarine habitat.
 These habitats are dependent on water and are therefore likely to be vulnerable to changes in water quantity and quality.
-An increase in demand for water supply and water treatment from development within the Local Plan therefore has the potential to significantly affect qualifying features of the SAC. - 4.66 The Haven Gateway Water Cycle Study (HGWCS) was undertaken in 2009 by the Haven Gateway Partnership to examine potential issues arising from increased demand for water supply and wastewater discharge as a result of development in a number of local authorities, including the North Essex Authorities.
-This is the most recent study available in relation to Tendring District.

-- 4.67 In regards to water quantity the study found that the sub-region water supply zone supported a number of water abstraction licences of which some were not fully utilised with a surplus of 66.5MI/d identified when the licensed abstraction volume (CAMS) was compared against the average volume abstracted.
-The Lower Colne forms part of the SAC; however the study confirmed that there are no known issues in relation to water capacity and supply at the abstraction site at this location.
-As a result, the Tendring Part 2 Local Plan will not result in LSE on the SAC as a result of water capacity. - 4.68 Two further Water Recycling Centres (WRCs) were identified as likely to exceed consented discharge levels into areas within and near to the SAC: - Jaywick WRC, which discharges into the North Sea adjacent to the SAC, has already exceeded capacity.
-The study suggests further development is directed in neighbouring WRC, such as St Osyth and Clacton.
-A number of developments in the Tendring District Draft Local Plan Part 2, including two mixed use developments and three housing allocations, are proposed in Jaywick catchment area.
-An increase in development within the catchment area has the potential to result in LSEs in relation to water pollution. - Brightlingsea WRC is also predicted to exceed capacity levels as a result of increased employment and housing growth and to have less than 20% capacity as a result of increased housing. - 4.69 Further housing increases within Tendring therefore has the potential to place further demands on waste water treatment requirements. - 4.70 There is potential for in-combination effects to occur in relation to Tendring and Colchester Borders Garden Community (SP8) which is included in the Strategic Part 1 for Local Plans and Tendring District Local Plan.
-The proposed Garden Community will lie within the District of Tendring and Borough of Colchester, and as a result has the potential to result in LSE in relation to Essex Estuaries SAC. - 4.71 Policies within the plan that will provide mitigation for increased demand in water quantity and quality include Policy PPL 5: Water conservation, drainage and sewerage by providing SUDs.
-However, these measures are currently insufficient to provide the certainty required to ensure no LSEs. - 4.72 Further assessment is required at the Appropriate Assessment stage, including consultation with the Environment Agency and water treatment companies, together with a detailed review of potential mitigation and safeguard measures, to determine whether the Tendring District Draft Local Plan Part 2 would be likely to result in adverse effects on site integrity as a result of changes in water quality.
+An increase in demand for water supply and water treatment from development within the Local Plan therefore has the potential to significantly affect qualifying features of the SAC, for example by increasing the concentration of nutrient content of water can result in algal blooms which can smother qualifying habitat features. - 4.64 The Haven Gateway Water Cycle Study (HGWCS) undertaken in 2009 by the Haven Gateway Partnership examined potential issues arising from increased demand for water supply and wastewater discharge as a result of development in a number of local authorities, including the North Essex Authorities.
+In regards to water quantity the 2009 study found that the sub-region water supply zone supported a number of water abstraction licences of which some were not fully utilised with a surplus of 66.5Ml/d identified when the licensed abstraction volume (CAMS) was compared against the average volume abstracted.
+The Lower Colne forms part of the SAC; however the study confirmed that there were no known issues in relation to water capacity and supply at the abstraction site at this location. - 4.65 The most recent Tendring Water Cycle Study was completed in 2017 and concluded that "Based on the growth assessed, the WCS has concluded that, allowing for the planned resource management of Affinity Water's supply areas in the District, the water supply companies would have adequate water supply to cater for growth over the plan period".
+As a result, the Tendring Section 2 Local Plan will not result in LSE on the SAC as a result of water capacity. - 4.66 Increased housing specified in the Publication Local Plan Section 2 is likely to increase the demands on wastewater treatment in the District.
+The 2017 HGWCS confirms that "Five WRCs (Clacton-Holland Have, Colchester, Jaywick New, Manningtree and Wrabness-Wheatsheaf Close) do not have sufficient capacity to accept all future development proposed within the plan period.
+Therefore solutions are required in order to accommodate the growth to ensure that the increased wastewater flow discharged does not impact on the current quality of the receiving watercourses, their associated ecological sites and also to ensure that the watercourses can still meet with legislative requirements". - 4.67 There is potential for in-combination effects to occur in relation to Tendring and Colchester Borders Garden Community (SP8) which is included in the Strategic Section 1 for Local Plans and Tendring District Local Plan.
+The proposed Garden Community will lie within the District of Tendring and Borough of Colchester, and as a result has the potential to result in LSE in relation to Essex Estuaries SAC. - 4.68 In light of the above, further assessment is required at the Appropriate Assessment stage, including consultation with the Environment Agency and water treatment companies, together with a detailed review of potential mitigation and safeguard measures, to determine whether the Tendring District Draft Publication Local Plan Section 2 would be likely to result in adverse effects on site integrity as a result of changes in water quality.